cksystemsteaching/selfie/assignments/introductory-assignments.md

 [Latency](https://en.wikipedia.org/wiki/Latency): Amount of time (or delay) to perform work.

 Speed is generally characterized in terms of *throughput*, the amount of work done per unit of time, and *latency*, the amount of time to do some work, particularly before some other work can be done.
 The difference is usually explained with a simple example.

+#### Examples

 Imagine a fiber optic cable connecting, say, New York City and San Francisco, and a truck loaded with DVDs driving from New York City to San Francisco.
 Which one provides higher throughput and which one lower latency?
 Surprisingly, it may very well be possible that the truck offers higher throughput.
 However, delivering just a single bit by truck may take days.
 Thus the truck provides terrible latency not suitable to host, say, a Zoom call.

 | Performance | Unit                                                                                        |